DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition

-This experiment systematically evaluates the contributions of the body-part (BP) and temporal-interval (TI) alignment components, as shown in Table~\ref{table:ablation2}.
-We begin with a `Global-only` baseline and progressively add the BP and TI components, testing both fixed (`Average`) and `Learnable` weighting strategies for aggregating their alignment losses.
-We then apply our inference-time dynamic `Refinement` to each configuration.

-The results before refinement show that both BP and TI components independently improve over the baseline, and their combination (`BP` + `TI`) yields the best initial results, confirming they capture complementary knowledge.
-A crucial distinction emerges after refinement: the BP component shows a stronger synergy with the refinement process, achieving higher accuracy than the TI component alone, especially on challenging splits.
-We attribute this to the fact that body-part descriptions (e.g., "left hand") are more concrete and specific than abstract temporal descriptions (e.g., "initial phase"), providing more distinct and stable features for the model to disambiguate during the confidence-boosting refinement stage.
+\textbf{Multi-Granularity Components.} Table~\ref{table:ablation2} evaluates the contributions of body-part (BP) and temporal-interval (TI) alignment components.
+Both BP and TI components independently improve over the baseline, and their combination yields the best results.
+The BP component shows stronger synergy with refinement, as body-part descriptions (e.g., "left hand") are more concrete than abstract temporal descriptions.
+The substantial performance leap in all `Refinement` rows demonstrates that dynamic refinement compels the model to discover more discriminative alignment distributions.

-The substantial performance leap in all `Refinement` rows highlights the efficacy of our two-stage approach.
-The initial multi-granularity training establishes a foundational but potentially low-confidence mapping, especially for visually similar actions.
-The subsequent dynamic refinement directly addresses this by minimizing prediction entropy.
-This process compels the model to increase its prediction confidence, effectively forcing it to discover a more discriminative and accurate alignment distribution that was implicitly learned but not fully expressed, leading to a significant improvement in final accuracy.